VonKleistL/OptiMac/README.md

 If OptiMac helped speed up your Mac:
 - **Star the repository** to help others discover it
 - **Share on social media** - Spread the word to fellow Mac users
-- **Sponsor development** - Support continued improvements and new features
 - **Contribute code** - Help make OptiMac even better

 ## Support & Community